 Do All Snakes Brumate?

 Not all snakes brumate.
-It all comes down to their environment and the temperature of their natural habitat.
-In short, snakes which live in countries which are cooler in the winter will brumate.
+It all comes down to the temperature of their natural habitat.
+Snakes that live in countries that are cooler in the winter will brumate.

-All snakes native to America brumate, because of our relatively cold winters.
-Snakes frequently gather together in large groups to brumate, to help preserve body heat.
+All snakes native to America brumate because of the relatively cold winters.
+Snakes frequently gather together in large groups to brumate in order to preserve their body heat.

 In their native habitats, temperatures do not drop low enough for brumation to be necessary.
 These snakes can continue functioning as normal throughout the winter with no ill effects.

 All animals regulate their body heat in one of two ways:

 - Endothermic animals, also called “warm-blooded,” generate their own body heat.
 Most mammals, including humans, are endotherms.
 Our bodies regulate our temperature via a process called homeostasis.
 Through this, we’re able to keep our core temperature at around 98.6 degrees Fahrenheit, regardless of whether it’s summer or winter.